Munster Technological University: History

 Early plans for a technical university (T.U.) in the region included a three-way merger with Waterford IT which was examined in 2012.
 In building a proposal, the two institutions sought to offer a multi-campus institution encompassing Cork city and County Kerry, creating a second university in the region, and a third in the province of Munster.
 A formal application for T.U. status was lodged in February 2019.

 In May 2019, academic staff of Cork Institute of Technology and IT Tralee rejected the merger, and an international advisory panel visited the campuses.
 In 2019, Cork Institute of Technology refused to take on IT Tralee's financial debts.

 In May 2020, Taoiseach Leo Varadkar announced the formal approval of the technological university, to begin operations in January 2021.

 In October 2021, MTU launched the Code Red Period Dignity campaign to provide free period products to staff and students.
 It was the first university in Ireland to provide such a service.
 The campaign also ran a series of events, talks and workshops to tackle taboos and misinformation around menstruation.

 In February 2023, MTU was the target of a ransomware attack, which caused the cancellation of all classes in its Cork campuses for a period.
 The university attributed the attack to 'Blackcat', a Russian cybercrime group, having received a ransom note threatening to sell and or publish data if a "significant" sum was not paid.
 The closure, which MTU stated was intended to protect staff and student data and which did not affect the Kerry campuses, lasted for one week.
 MTU, which did not pay the ransom, later confirmed that some university data had been made available on the "dark web".

 Facilities

 Munster Technological University consists of six campuses, the Kerry campuses in Dromtacker and Clash Road in Tralee, and the Cork campuses in Bishopstown, Cork School of Music (Cork City Centre), and Crawford College of Art and Design, as well as the National Maritime College of Ireland (NMCI) facility in Ringaskiddy.
 Research activity is undertaken in a number of centres across the university's facilities.
+As of 2025, a collaboration research park, Cork Science Park, was in development in collaboration with University College Cork and Cork City Council.